andrewlee8247/ccdr/README.md

 models were trained using Google BigQuery ML.
 The MVP is currently setup to automatically ingest new data from the machine learning repository on a daily basis, where updated data is cleaned, transformed, and loaded into Google Cloud Storage, which is then batch processed into a database setup in Google BigQuery.
-The application has the capablity of making new predictions on the updated data through an API that was built to interact with the database and BigQuery ML.
+The application has the capablity of making new predictions on updated data through an API that was built to interact with the database and BigQuery ML.
 In addition, the application employs Continuous Integration using CircleCI, and Continuous Delivery using Google Cloud Build.
 The working MVP can be used as a component for a fully featured product that assists in risk management for credit card issuers.